mfcd/accuratelywrong/autodiff.md

 The implementation of Automatic Differentiation is an interesting software engineering topic.
 [[15]](http://www-sop.inria.fr/tropics/papers/TapenadeRef12.pdf) identifies two pricipal ways to implement Automatic Differentiation:

-> 1. Operator Overloading - if the language of P permits, one can replace the types of the Foating-point variables with a new type that contains additional derivative information, and overload the arithmetic operations for this new type so as to propagate this derivative information along
+> 1. Operator Overloading - [...] one can replace the types of the
+Foating-point variables with a new type that contains additional derivative information, and overload the arithmetic operations for this new type so as to propagate this derivative information along